nesmanpro/Animated-Scroll-with-Fiber/README.md

 2. Navigate to the project directory.
 3. Install dependencies using `npm install` or `yarn install`.
 4. Start the development server using `npm run dev` or `yarn dev`.

-Feel free to customize and extend this project according to your portfolio needs!